On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

-\paragraph{\textbf{Software engineering publication venues.}}
+\paragraph{\textbf{Software engineering publication venues}}

-As privacy has also been widely addressed in other fields of study (e.g., law and social sciences), we scope down the search to get a reasonable number of papers in software engineering.
-We selected seventeen highly recognised software engineering publication venues consisting of 7 conferences, 6 journals, 2 symposiums and 2 workshops.
-These venues focus on various disciplines in software engineering, which make them proper candidates for representing privacy in multiple areas.
-Many of these venues were included in the existing papers that conducted systematic literature review in software engineering research (e.g., \citealp{Ebrahimi2019, Perera2020a, Bertolino2018a}).
-The full list of venues, along with the number of papers found in each, is shown in Table \ref{tab:venues}.
+As privacy has also been widely addressed in other fields of study (e.g. law and social sciences), we scope down the search to get a reasonable number of papers in SE by selecting seventeen highly recognised SE publication venues consisting of 7 conferences, 6 journals, 2 symposiums and 2 workshops.
+These venues focus on various disciplines in SE, which make them proper candidates for representing privacy in multiple areas.
+Many of these venues were included in the existing papers that conducted systematic literature review in SE area (e.g. \cite{Ebrahimi2019, Perera2020a, Bertolino2018}).
+The full list of venues, along with the number of papers found in each, is included in the replication package.

-\paragraph{\textbf{Exclusion and inclusion criteria.}}
+\paragraph{\textbf{Exclusion and inclusion criteria}}

 We manually performed an inclusion and exclusion task to ensure that the papers retrieved from the automated search process satisfy our study scope.
 We initially determined a set of inclusion and exclusion criteria to filter out the papers that are irrelevant to our goal.
-The exclusion criteria (EC) are as follows:

-\begin{itemize} \item \textbf{EC1:} Papers that contain insufficient, incomplete or irrelevant information.
-As we automatically exported the records of studies from their databases, we found a number of records that contain journal/conference/workshop introduction, information from program chairs, guest editorials, summaries of keynotes and prefaces, which do not satisfy our study goal.
-Hence, these records are excluded from our study. \item \textbf{EC2:} Papers that are duplicate.
-We consider from the title of the papers.
-If the papers have the exact same titles, other versions except the most recent version of those studies are excluded. \item \textbf{EC3:} Papers that are secondary or tertiary studies (e.g., existing systematic literature review papers and systematic mapping studies) and posters are excluded. \end{itemize}
+We exclude the papers that either contain insufficient, incomplete or irrelevant information (e.g. records that are journal/conference/workshop introduction, information from program chairs and summaries of keynotes), are duplicate \emph{OR} are secondary or tertiary studies (e.g. existing systematic literature review papers) and posters.
+For the inclusion criteria, we include the papers which their contribution is related to privacy \emph{AND} software development.